MainframeHQ/swarm-guide/contents/pss.rst

 This example presents a sequence of API calls made by a client to have two users interact with each other.

-1. First, both peers need to know each other public key, and a common ``Topic`` over which they will communicate.
-The client needs to call ``pss_getPublicKey`` to retrieve a node's public key, and can use ``pss_stringToTopic`` to create a ``Topic`` from an UTF-8 string.
+1. First, both peers need to know each other public key, and a common topic over which they will communicate.
+The client needs to call ``pss.getPublicKey()`` to retrieve a node's public key, and can use ``pss.stringToTopic(name)`` to create a topic from the UTF-8 ``name`` string provided.
-2. Once both public keys and the topic are known, the client must call ``pss_setPeerPublicKey`` providing the other peer's public key, the ``Topic`` and overlay ``Address`` to use for routing in order to retrieve a key identifier later used to send messages.
+2. Once both public keys and the topic are known, the client must call ``pss.setPeerPublicKey(publickey, topic, address)`` providing the other peer's public key, the agreed-upon topic and overlay address to use for routing in order to retrieve a key identifier later used to send messages.
-3. In order to be notified when messages are received, the client must first create a subscription by calling ``pss_subscribe`` with the ``receive`` string and the ``Topic`` as arguments, in order to retrieve a subscription identifier.
+3. To be notified when messages are received, the client must first create a subscription by calling ``pss.subscribe("receive", topic)`` in order to retrieve a subscription identifier.
 4. Provided the subscription identifier, the client can listen to notifications emitted with the ``pss_subscription`` method, and check if the ``subscription`` provided in the notification ``params`` matches the relevant identifier.
-5. Now ready to receive messages, the client can send messages to the other peer by calling the ``pss_sendAsym`` method with the peer's key identifier, ``Topic`` and hex-encoded message payload.
+5. Now ready to receive messages, the client can send messages to the other peer by calling the ``pss.sendAsym(publickey, topic, message)`` method with the peer's key identifier, topic and message payload.